chhu/hcs/README.md

 _Look at the tests on how to use these features!_

 ## Goal of this project
-The way the interpolation works enables finite-difference / -volume methods to use mesh-refinement, with the ultimate goal to build a CFD Multi-Grid solver with adaptive mesh refinement.
+This is my toolbox to experiment in a recursive, N-dimenional world.
+The tests show a bit more what I am experimenting on.
+Performance is always an issue, and hopefully this work will inspire finite-difference / -volume methods to use mesh-refinement, with the ultimate goal to build a CFD Multi-Grid solver with adaptive mesh refinement.
 Some day...